sri007vasan/COCONUT_DETECTION/README.md

-# COCONUT_DETECTION
+# COCONUT MATURITY DETECTION USING OPEN CV

-So this project basically , helps in finding the maturity of a coconut by making a colour classification,The CV library is used in this project's implementation inorder to classify the coconut based upon the colour of the coconut.
+So this project basically , helps in finding the maturity of a coconut by making a colour classification,The OPEN CV library is used in this project's implementation inorder to classify the coconut based upon the colour of the coconut.

 This entire simuation is done in the software called WEBOTs